 This crypto-asset white paper has not been approved by any competent authority in any Member State of the European Union.
-The operator of the trading platform of the crypto-asset is solely responsible for the content of this crypto-asset white paper.
+The person seeking admission to trading of the crypto-asset is solely responsible for the content of this crypto-asset white paper.